akosklema/product-feedback-app/README.md

 ```sh
 $ docker-compose up
 ```
 This will pull the required images from Dockerhub and run the containers.
 The frontend app will run on port:3000 and the server on port:8080.
+In this case the email service does not work, so you can't reset your password, if you forgot it.